Skip to main content Skip to footer

 Esther Wilson

 As far as compliance with the DMS, we encourage that, at this point, we don't enforce that.
 I think our objective is to make more of the productivity gains for the user.
-As far as using iManage, keeping all your documents in one place just makes things flow better; it helps with their process, helps with their workflow, and helps when they quickly need to file something.
+As far as using iManage, keeping all your documents in one place just makes things flow better; it helps with their process and their workflow, and helps when they quickly need to file something.
 So we've taken more of the approach that, "here are the advantages to utilizing iManage and making that your primary storage location," rather than mandating that.

 Ken Jones

 One of the goals is to help employees understand how, by filing work, essentially, it makes their life easier, it makes their job easier.
-That's really a winning strategy.
+That's a winning strategy.
 And so, for example, having the opportunity to do cross-client searches or functional searches on content is one way that we've seen employees use iManage as a true benefit.

 Resources and training for effective Threat Management deployment